zachleach/mtga-clone/card-stacks/src/prompts2.md

-it will appear as though there were a row of 3 boards facing one bigger board this represents one player's perspective -- they see three other player's boards other players will see the same layout, except their boardstate will be displayed in the larger bottom region instead the height of cards within the rows should be 60% of the height of the row they are in, so cards in the larger top row of the board will appear larger (currently, i think the card heights are hardcoded) players will be able to drag and drop cards across different boards
+it will appear as though there were a row of 3 boards facing one bigger board this represents one player's perspective -- they see three other player's boards other players will see the same layout, except their boardstate will be displayed in the larger bottom region instead players will be able to drag and drop cards across different boards

 scope:
-focus solely on implementing the multi-board layout, but take into consideration the additional features yet to come do not implement drag and drop across boards, but ensure the design facilitates its the future implementation
+focus solely on the multi-board layout, but take into consideration the additional features yet to come do not implement drag and drop across boards, but ensure the design facilitates its the future implementation

 task:
-identify the singular core intent of the feature request and its scope, then decompose the it into more approachable conceptual units explain in paragraph form in natural language, not code
+identify main intent of the feature request and its scope in one sentence, then briefly decompose the it into more approachable logical units; only mention things specifically within the scope of the feateure request (this excludes nice-to-haves) respond in paragraph form in natural language, not code

-outline how you would approach implementing this feature step-by-step in order to maintain consistency with the existing project's control flow and style explain in paragraph form in natural language, not code
+outline how you would approach implementing the feature you just mentioned step-by-step in order to maintain consistency with the existing project's control flow and style explain in numbered separated paragraph form in natural language, not code

-begin implementing the changes, ensuring to document the purpose and intention behind each change made within the artifacts you create
+analyze your previous approach for redundancy, unnecessary complexity, and overengineering; then provide your updated approach that optimizes for simplicity, ease, readability respond in numbered separated paragraph form in natural language, not code

+begin implementing your proposed changes from the [previous response] [step-by-step] respond with artifacts with proper filenames

+outline how you would approach [decomposing boardstate.jsx] step-by-step in order to maintain consistency with the existing project's control flow and style explain in numbered separated paragraph form in natural language, not code